TheHoosier - Monday Morning Wrap-up: A look back at how IU's homegrown talent fared

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Get a 60-Day FREE trial to TheHoosier.com with promo code IU60

-The Center Grove Trojans were paced by a pair of Indiana football prospects in quarterback Tayven Jackson and lineman Caden Curry against Class 6A rival Warren Central.
-Jackson finished 7-of-13 for 100 yards and a touchdown for the Trojans.
-There was a tense moment in the game, however, as Jackson stayed down after getting sacked.
-He told TheHoosier.com after the game that his leg was “okay” and that his knee buckled on the hit, but he was able to finish the game.

-In addition to Jackson, Curry had a big night for Center Grove, leading a unit that did not give up a first down until late in the third quarter and held the visiting Warriors to only 58 total yards of offense.
-Curry notched several tackles and quarterback hurries and had a hand in a crucial interception.

-Indiana 2021 commit Aaron Steinfeldt, a tight end from Bloomington North High School, notched three catches for 96 yards in Bloomington North’s 48-0 win over Bedford North Lawrence.
+Indiana 2021 commit Aaron Steinfeldt, a tight end from Bloomington North High School, picked up a 65-yard touchdown reception, as Bloomington North defeated Terre Haute South, 49-14.

-Fellow commit Donaven McCulley, a quarterback from Lawrence North High School, continued tearing through defenses with 31 yards on the ground and a touchdown and 340 yards on 18-of-22 passing against Marion.
-Lawrence North improved to 2-0 on the young season with a 70-14 win.

-Joshua Sales, a three-star offensive lineman and 2021 IU commit from Brownsburg High School, helped the Bulldogs to a 30-24 come from behind win over national power St. Xavier of Cincinnati on ESPN2.
+Center Grove, the top ranked team in Indiana's Class 6A ranks, upended Carmel 42-0 in a repeat of last year's state championship game.

+The Trojans were paced by quarterback and Indiana prospect Tayven Jackson, who 9-of-15 for 86 yards and a touchdown.

 ----